 Annual Voluntary Pulse Series

-Each year, Spring partners with GenRe to develop a comprehensive and strategic view of voluntary and worksite products, to serve as a basis for decision-making as this market continues to evolve.
+Each year, Spring develops a comprehensive and strategic view of voluntary and worksite products, to serve as a basis for decision-making as this market continues to evolve.
 Our benchmarking analysis and recommendations covered an array of over 30 product options, including individual and group STD, LTD, Accident and Supplemental coverages, as well as important servicing, delivery and technology issues.
 This analysis is an invaluable resource for voluntary providers to navigate their way through evolving market trends, understand the competitive landscape and track how product models and delivery methods are changing.
 Voluntary Pulse is a tool to shape future provider strategy through fully informed analysis, consideration of competitive positioning, target marketing, model development and budgeting.

 Bi-Annual Integrated Vendor Benchmarking Survey

 The demand for integrated services has evolved as employers have progressed from requesting standard disability products, to requiring integrated disability and absence management solutions, to considering health and productivity coordination.
 In response to this demand, various market models have been developed by insurance companies, third-party administrators, and specialty service providers to meet changing and evolving market needs.
 This study is intended to provide selected providers of integrated products and services with reliable and product-specific information, as well as trend factors, to gain a true and complete picture of the competitive landscape.
 Through this survey, Spring has helped various and significant providers in the integrated disability, absence management and health management field compare their service offerings to the needs of the large employer marketplace.
 Our benchmarking analysis and recommendations across all types of absence – STD/SC, LTD, WC, FML, PTO, LOA – and also health and productivity initiatives, have allowed our clients to realign their products and services with the evolving needs of their target customers.